Bottom Line

 FAQ

-What triggered the recent discussion about UAPs?
+What triggered the recent online discussion about UFO videos?

 Did any official agency confirm the nature of these objects?